#

 Data Protection Beyond Just Encryption

-While this post concentrates on encryption, NC Protect can provide additional protections such as forcing read-only access that prevents print, download copy and paste, to obfuscating sensitive data from users, such as Guest users, or users from other countries if you’re dealing with ITAR restrictions.
-Encryption does not need to be applied to files if people can’t see that they exist.
+While this post concentrates on encryption, NC Protect can provide additional protections such as forcing read-only access that prevents print, download, copy and paste to obfuscating sensitive data from users, such as Guest users or users from other countries if you’re dealing with ITAR restrictions.
+Encryption does not need to be applied to files if users can’t see they exist.

-I hope this post gives you some ideas of how you might be able to leverage Encryption and other security mechanisms to protect your data, no matter where it resides in your environment.
-If you have any additional questions or are curious if this solution is right for you, please reach out to us.
+This post gives you some ideas on how to leverage encryption and other security mechanisms to protect your data, no matter where it resides in your environment.
+If you have any additional questions or are curious if this solution is right for you, please get in touch with us.

 Share This